 The fate of the Jackson Report suggested that there were no terms on which a global reform of the UN was possible.
-It did not put an end, however, to the ritual proposals made by the General Assembly for "comprehensive studies" on "structural changes."
+It did not put an end, however, to the ritual proposals made by the General Assembly for 'comprehensive studies' on 'structural changes'.

-In 1974, the General Assembly (on the initiative of developing countries) called for a new expert group to formulate "proposals on structural changes within the United Nations system so as to make it fully capable of dealing with problems of international economic cooperation in a comprehensive manner."
-The General Assembly's majority (essentially composed of developing countries under the political leadership of the Soviet Union) passed this resolution with the half-declared intention of using the UN for the creation of a New International Economic Order (NIEO).
-A group of twenty-five "experts" (mostly politicians and diplomats) was established under the Authority of Prof. Richard Gardner from Columbia University.
-The "Gardner Report," as it happened to be called, recommended the creation of a post of Director-General for Development, and the extension of the role of the Committee for Program and Coordination (CPC).
-The main emphasis of the Report was the need for stronger central direction of the UN's development policy.
+In 1974, the General Assembly (on the initiative of the developing countries) called for a new expert group to formulate 'proposals on structural changes within the United Nations system so as to make it fully capable of dealing with problems of international economic cooperation in a comprehensive manner'.7 The General Assembly's majority (essentially composed of developing countries under the political leadership of the Soviet Union) passed this resolution with the halfdeclared intention of using the UN for the creation of a New International Economic Order (NIEO), A group of 25 'experts' (mostly politicians and diplomats) was established under the authority of Prof. Richard Gardner from Columbia University.
+The 'Gardner Report' recommended both the creation of a post of Director-General for Development and the extension of the role of the Committee for Program and Coordination (CPC).8 The main emphasis of the report was the need for stronger central direction of the UN's development policy.
 The Director-General would be responsible for a single United Nations Developmental Authority (UNDA).
-The twenty-four separate UN operational units would merge (except, for no stated reason, UNICEF) into UNDA.
+The 24 separate UN operational units would merge (except, for no stated reason, UNICEF) into UNDA.
 Referring to the Havana Charter of 1948, the Gardner Report recommended the establishment of an International Trade Organization.
 The United Nations Conference on Trade and Development's (UNCTAD) non-trade functions would be assumed by the General Assembly, ECOSOC, and the Secretariat.
-The Report also recommended a redistribution of the voting rights at the World Bank and the IMF (fifteen of the twenty-five "experts" were nationals of Third World countries, such as Manuel Pérez Guerrero, an ardent advocate of the "New International Economic Order").
+The report also recommended a redistribution of the voting rights at the World Bank and the IMF (15 of the 25 'experts' were nationals of Third World countries, such as Manuel Pérez Guerrero, an ardent advocate of the 'New International Economic Order').